mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/getpackagedirectoryentry/index.md

 {{AddonSidebar()}}

-Returns a `DirectoryEntry` object representing the package directory.
+Gets a `DirectoryEntry` object representing the package directory.

 This is an asynchronous function that takes a callback.